Biocontrol introduction

 Impacts on target:

-Gourlay et al. (2004) - an insecticide exclusion trial in Canterbury, South Island showed that while gorse pod moth [released as Cydia succedana but subsequently considered likely to be C. ulicetana] has a negative impact on the gorse seed weevil (Epaxion ulicis) the combined effects of the two agents was greater than either alone, with 81% of spring seed destroyed by both agents in combination.
-Modelling suggests a reduction in the annual seed crop of 75–85% would be sufficient to cause long-term decline in gorse cover.
+Gourlay et al. (2004) - an insecticide exclusion trial in Canterbury, South Island showed that while gorse pod moth (Cydia ulicetana) has a negative impact on E. ulicis, the combined effects of the two agents was greater than either alone, with 81% of spring seed destroyed by both agents in combination.
+Modelling suggests a reduction in the annual seed crop of 75-85% would be sufficient to cause long-term decline in gorse cover.
 In places where autumn seed production contributes little to the annual seed crop, these two agents may already be contributing to a decline in gorse population density.

-Gourlay (2007b) - at a site in Canterbury gorse pod moth and the gorse seed weevil (Epaxion ulicis) were found to be destroying 90-100% of the spring/summer seed crop (about half each).
+Gourlay (2007b) - at a site in Canterbury, E. ulicis and the gorse pod moth [Cydia ulicetana] were found to be destroying 90-100% of the spring/summer seed crop (about half each).

 Impacts on non-targets:

-Cameron et al. (1989) - host range tests carried out in both England and New Zealand showed E.ulicis could not attack any other plant.
+Cameron et al. (1989) - host range tests prior to release carried out in both England and New Zealand showed E.ulicis could not attack any other plant.

-Paynter et al. (2004) - surveys record no non-target feeding, as predicted by lab tests.
+Paynter et al. (2004) - surveys record no non-target feeding, as predicted by laboratory tests.

 References